MichaelClerx/making-figures/README.md

-# Tips for making scientific figues
+# Tips for making scientific figures

 1. [Have a plan](part-1/1-1-have-a-plan.md) (start with a sketch)
 2. [Design for papers from the start](part-1/1-2-design-for-papers.md) (start from a fixed width)